pointedsphere/Cellular_Automaton_encrypt/README.md

 S = R
 ```

+This allows both Alice and Bob, who have agreed on the 'Even Quicker and Dirtier Generator' [^5] (p275-276) to cheaply generate the same pseudo random bit string without the need to send large amounts of data.

 ### Example of XORing

 If we take the same image input as earlier and just XOR with a bit string create with the random seed `3574541233091423` we get